navapbc/labs-decision-support-tool/docs/app/README.md

 ## Introduction

 This is a Chainlit app built on top of Nava's open source [Application Flask template](https://github.com/navapbc/template-application-flask).
-It includes a few separate components:

-* The REST API
-* Backend & utility scripts

 ## Project Directory Structure